zarino/subscribe-with-feedbin/README.md

 ## How to modify and repackage the extension

-Make your changes, remembering to increment the version number in `package.json` and `src/manifest.json` once you’re happy.
-Then:
+Make your changes, then increment the version number, substituting the number after `--` with the new version you want to change to:

     npm install
+    npm run version -- 0.1.2

+Then, with the new version number in place, build the `.crx` and `.zip` packages:

     npm run build

 You will need an SSL Private Key at `key.pm` in the repo root directory.

+You will probably want to commit that change and create a new git tag to match the version number:

+    git commit -a
+    git tag -a v0.1.2
+    git push --tags

+The `.crx` package can be installed directly into Chrome.
+The `.zip` package can be uploaded to your Chrome Web Store Developer Dashboard.

 ## How it works